nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ---
-layout: post
-title: "Math on GitHub: The Good, the Bad and the Ugly"
+title: "Math on GittHub: The Good, the Bad and the Ugly"
 date: 2022-05-20
 ---